Last updated: August 12, 2024

 Although HELOCs are great for some, they’re not the perfect way to access capital for everybody.
 Here are some of the potential drawbacks of using a HELOC:

-• Reduced home equity: Since you are using your home as collateral for a HELOC, your total home equity decreases as you draw from the HELOC and increases again as you make payments.
+- Reduced home equity: Since you are using your home as collateral for a HELOC, your total home equity decreases as you draw from the HELOC and may increase again when you make payments.
 While this is not something unique to HELOCs, it’s certainly something you should be aware of if you plan on selling your home soon.

-• Risk of overspending: HELOCs act much like credit cards in that they are a source of capital that you can access relatively quickly.
+- Risk of overspending: HELOCs act much like credit cards in that they are a source of capital that may be accessed relatively quickly.
 Some homeowners may wind up pulling out more money than they can comfortably afford to pay back.
 Often, borrowers use HELOCs to finance purchases that they otherwise would not be able to afford.
-This can put anyone with a HELOC in a difficult financial situation, especially if interest rates continue to rise over the loan term.
+This may put some with a HELOC in a difficult financial situation, especially if interest rates continue to rise over the loan term.

 HELOC alternatives